baezortega/mutree/README.md

     The system will ask for your password; you need to have administrator permissions in your system in order to use `sudo apt-get install`.

- 5. __Install muttree_
+ 5. __Install muttree__

-    Go to the desired installation folder, and download the muttree repository:
+    Go to the desired installation folder, and download and uncompress muttree:

         cd ~/Software